 More importantly, everything from the 35 different combat units to the 44 crafting ingredients, 115 craftable items and recipes, 30 artisan units and 60 new achievements (which make liberal use of the brand new Games Ticker) are to support PvP.
 But despite the months of preparation, details are still scarce on just how PvP will pan out.
 Frankly, just how far down the hardcore rabbit hole the feature will go is still a discussion within Meteor Games, Gordon tells us.
 But he does know what the team doesn't want PvP to be like.

-Empires and Allies, where it's impossible to lose--you can go sticks and stones against a tank and always win, because [Zynga] found it monetizes better," Gordon jokingly admits.
+"We want more depth than, say, Empires and Allies, where it's impossible to lose--you can go sticks and stones against a tank and always win, because [Zynga] found it monetizes better," Gordon jokingly admits.
 As for the future, Gordon knows the Meteor Games strategy will include mobile, but in the complimentary sense, and specifically for tablet devices like the iPad.

 Even if "war" still isn't a bullet point in Serf Wars's feature set, it's clear that Meteor Games is working hard to get there.
 The company hopes, that with all the changes made to Serf Wars since it first hit Facebook in March leading up to the upcoming PvP feature, that the game will serve as the flagship game for what type of social games studio Meteor Games hopes to be.

 "What we're moving into is creating virtual worlds with long forms of play, and whole worlds people can explore--more along the lines of World of Warcraft than FarmVille," Gordon gushes.
 "That's the direction we're going, and that includes Serf Wars."

 Do you think Meteor Games has done enough to Serf Wars to make you want to hop in and give it a shot?
 What do you think of the studio's overall strategy on Facebook and mobile?
 Sound off in the comments.
 Add Comment.